 (b) the analysis indicates the person has lead poisoning.

-(3) The responsible pathologist must notify the EDPH in writing of the required information within 72 hours after becoming aware the analysis indicates the person has lead poisoning.
+(3) The responsible pathologist must notify the Chief Health Officer in writing of the required information within 72 hours after becoming aware the analysis indicates the person has lead poisoning.

 Penalty for this subregulation: a fine of $1 000, but the minimum penalty —